-The Edwards E2M28 and E2M30 pumps are shown in Figure 1.
+The Edwards E1M18 and E2M18 pumps are shown in Figure 1.
 Refer to Figure 1 for item numbers in brackets in the following descriptions.

-The E2M28 and E2M30 pumps are two-stage, direct drive, sliding vane pumps.
+The E1M18 and E2M18 pumps are direct drive, sliding vane pumps.
+The E1M18 is a single-stage pump and the E2M18 is a two-stage pump.
 The pump is oil-sealed and designed for reliable, long-term operation in both laboratory and industrial environments.
 The pump is a free-standing unit.
 The drive is provided through a flexible coupling by a single-phase or three-phase (four pole) motor.